feathericons/feather/README.md

 ## What is Feather?

-Feather is collection of **simply beautiful open source icons**.
+Feather is a collection of **simply beautiful open source icons**.
 Each icon is designed on a 24x24 grid with an emphasis on simplicity, consistency and legibility.

 [feathericons.com](https://feathericons.com)